 How do you safely and quickly transport several hundred thousand people over a harsh, sun-scorched terrain in just a few days?

-That was the dilemma facing the transit authorities in charge of organising the hajj, or annual weeklong Muslim pilgrimage to Mecca.
+That was the dilemma facing the transit authorities in charge of organising the Hajj, or annual week-long Muslim pilgrimage to Makkah.
 At the time, the only way to make the trek among the holy sites was by jam-packed bus or by foot.

 “The challenge was to build a system capable of carrying a maximum of people in a safe, smooth manner,” says Chokri Aroud, Installation and Test & Commissioning Director at Thales “Thales provided a complete solution, including signalling solutions, fully integrated communications, an Operation Control Centre (OCC) to supervise the line, an automated passenger information system, and an automatic fare collection system that uses magnetic wristbands.”
 Video analytics provides transit authorities with valuable information on security and crowd control.